HarvardRC/newsdannce/src/calibration/new/README.md

 7. Internal Chessboard Columns: # of columns made by intersections in the chessboard.
 This is 1 - # width in black/white squares.
 8. Square Size (mm): length one chessboard square in mm.

 After you click calibrate, it should take about 30 seconds to run.
 There should be a blue progress bar above the calibration button.
-The app will not close when it is finished, but you can tell it has completed when the progress bar is full (and verify by checking the existance of hires_camX_params.mat files in the output directory).
+The app will close automatically once it's finished, and you can check the python STDOUT for logs and calibration stats.

 ## Running without the GUI

 You can run the calibration pipeline directly as a python module (argparse).
 This will not launch the GUI.

 ```
 python -m src.calibration.new.calibrate -p "~/olveczky/dannce_data/setupCal11_010324" -r 6 -c 9 -s 23 -o "~/olveczky/dannce_data/setupCal11_010324/calibration_export"
 ```